charunupara/HigherOrderNetworks.jl/README.md

-# Software for Higher-order Networks
+# Software for Higher-Order Networks